The pancreas is a dual-functional gland with both exocrine (digestive) and endocrine (hormonal) functions.

 - Somatostatin leads to inhibition of both alpha and beta cells.

-Commonly Type 1 Diabetes Mellitus presents with a classic triad of symptoms: polyuria, polydipsia and weight loss.
-Due to the lack of insulin being produced by the body in Type 1 Diabetes, patients must be treated with injectable insulin regime, as such patient education also forms an important part of treatment for this disease – as patients need to learn to manage their blood glucose levels day to day.
+Commonly, type 1 diabetes mellitus presents with a classic triad of symptoms: polyuria, polydipsia and weight loss.
+Due to the lack of insulin being produced by the body in type 1 diabetes, patients must be treated with injectable insulin regime.